farizmr09/react-native-dropdown-select-list/README.md

   ii.
 Added checkicon option as props ( checkicon props ) to change default color or image. <br><br>
   iii.
 Added props ( labelHeadingColor ) to change default color of text selected. <br><br>
   iv.
 Added showSelected prop ( showSelected = false ) will not show the selected bubbles on the selection dropdown.
 This fixes the
-      visibility of select option data as it was shrinking when selecting a large number of data.<br>
+      visibility of select option data as it was shrinking when selecting a large number of data.<br><br>
+  v.
+Now Added the function to also <b>Add custom input</b> if that data is not present in the list Using <b>customUserInput prop (
+      boolean ) </b> for both SingleSelect & MultiSelect Dropdown.

 <b>use defaultOption={[]} in MultiSelect as array of selected value instead of key value pair ( Object )</b>.